RagnarokTST/WeatherViewer/README.md

 # WeatherViewer

 WEB APP provides current weather in different locations.
+APP using SPRING Boot, Jackson for parsing JSON, Mustache for templates, Bootstrap 4 (flex) for styling

 Webpage creates request to selected weather-API in each case of:
 1. Opening page